BorisTheBrave/sylves/docs/articles/tutorials/getting_started_unity.md

 ##  Source Installation

+Source installs allow you to debug into Sylves, but they compile a bit slower.

-You can copy the source code of `src/Sylves` into your Unity project.
-If you do this, you must add UNITY to the scripting symbols defined in Player Settings.
-Source installs allow you to debug into Sylves.
+* Copy the source code of `src/Sylves` into your Unity project.
+* Add UNITY to the scripting symbols defined in Player Settings.
+* Delete the UnityShim/ folder, AssemblyInfo.cs and Sylves.csproj files.